KPInc425/odin-tasks/README.md

 #Todo

+-Fix window.addEventListener in showTasksEditButtons_EL.js to prevent firing when clicking on newTaskCard.
+(This is preventing the use of some inputs when making a new task)
 -add new Project logic from displayNewTaskCard to addEditButtonsSelected_EL -styles cards to change text color based on priority -Change priority radio inputs to 3 buttons with labels for priority